MicrosoftDocs/azure-docs/articles/cloud-services-dotnet-multi-tier-app-storage-1-overview.md

 ![Email message processing][mtas-worker-roles-a-and-b]

 This is a 5-part tutorial series.
 If you want a quicker, simpler introduction to cloud services, queues, and blobs, see [Get Started with Azure Cloud Services and ASP.NET](/en-us/documentation/articles/cloud-services-dotnet-get-started/).
+As an alternative you can run a multi-tier application in Websites and WebJobs; for more information, see [Get Started with the Azure WebJobs SDK](/en-us/documentation/articles/websites-dotnet-webjobs-sdk-get-started/).

 In this tutorial series you'll learn: